GoldenSe/ggg2024w/README.md

 **Copyright (c) [2023] [GoldenSe]**

-All rights to this project are owned by [Your Name].
+All rights to this project are owned by [GoldenSe].
 This game and its source code are the intellectual property of the author.

 **User Terms:**